Make This Easy To Digest…ion

 • Waste Elimination: The large intestine wraps things up by preparing waste for elimination, ensuring your digestive system is ready for the next round.

-This phase also emphasises the importance of recovery — proper rest, hydration and a balanced, nutrient-rich diet.
+This phase also emphasises the importance of recovery, proper rest, hydration and a balanced, nutrient-rich diet is required to have a successful intestinal phase.

 Factors That Impact Team Performance

 For any team to perform well, several external factors need to be in check.
-Similarly, certain things can affect the performance of your digestive system:
+Similarly, certain factors can affect the performance of the digestive system:

 Here are seven strategies to help keep your digestive system performing at its best: